guillermo-carrasco/guillermo-carrasco.github.com/_posts/2014-09-26-mining-twitter-for-my-twitteraniversary.md

 So apparently today it has been three years since I created my twitter account, yay!
 However I feel like it was just a year ago that I started using it seriously… maybe 2?
 Was I using it before?
-I definitely think I had a "disconnection” period from twitter at some point…
+I definitely think I had a "disconnection" period from twitter at some point…

 I was asking myself these questions on the bus today, so I decided that it could be a fun exercise to actually answer these questions with facts.
 How?
 Well, fortunately